harui2019/qurrium/README.md

   - currently with issues on
     - **MacOS 12 Monterey** on **`arm64 (Apple Silicon, M1 chips)`**
     - **MacOS 12 Monterey** on **`x86_64 (Intel chips)`**
-      - Some python issues are not fixed.
+      - Some python issues are not fixed and waiting to fix.

   - with required modules:
     - `qiskit`

+  - with optional modules:
     - `qiskit-aer-gpu`: when use Linux
-    - `torch`: when use Nvidia CUDA Checking on Linux.
+    - `torch`: when use Nvidia CUDA and checks availability on Linux.

+---

-## `qurrent`
+## Measurement

+### `qurrent` - The Renyi Entropy Measurement

 The main function to measure the entropy.
 The following is the methods used to measure.